wgx/blog.willgrant.org/_posts/2016-07-03-i-went-to-paris-startup-scene.markdown

 ---
 Thanks to a complicated series of events and (possibly) mistaken identity, I found myself in Paris this week for three days.
 A large global bank were under the false impression that I could help fix their doomed business models and funded the entire trip.

-I went to [Viva Technology ](http://www.vivatechnologyparis.com/)— which has usurped the now defunct [Le Web](http://leweb.co/) conference as the biggest in France.
+I went to [Viva Technology ](http://www.vivatechnologyparis.com/)— which has usurped the now defunct "Le Web" conference as the biggest in France.

 I did a **ton** of cool stuff, including;